kjsauer/getting-started/getting-started/Markdown.md

 ## KJS Notes ##

-!!!This content is not mine; it came with a free installation of MarkdownPad 2!!!

-I think both that software and this example content are useful for "getting started" w/ MD so thanks MarkdownPad 2
+!!!The below content is not mine!!!
+It came with a free installation of MarkdownPad 2.
+I think both the MarkdownPad 2 software and their below example are useful for "Getting Started" with writing in Markdown, so, thanks, MarkdownPad 2!!!

 ## Welcome to MarkdownPad 2 ##